What is Medial Patellar Luxation (MPL) or Lateral Patellar Luxation (LPL)?

 - Grade IV - Patella is out of the normal position all of the time and cannot be manually returned to its normal position.
 Abnormal gait and pain are usually constant.
 Surgery is usually indicated depending on the chronicity.
 Chronic grade IV luxations carry a much poorer prognosis than grades I-III.

-Correction of MPL is aimed at altering forces that pull the patella out of its normal position.
+Correction of MPL or LPL is aimed at altering forces that pull the patella out of its normal position.
 Any or all of the following surgical techniques may be required for optimum long-term results.

 Soft Tissue Repair

-A releasing incision is made on the medial side of the joint to take away the pull from that side of the patella.
+For MPL correction, a releasing incision is made on the medial side of the joint to take away the pull from that side of the patella.
 A section of stretched tissue is removed from the lateral (away from midline) side of the joint and the fresh edges are sutured together to pull the patella laterally (imbrication).
+For LPL correction, a releasing incision is made on the lateral side of the joint to take away the pull from that side of the patella.
+A section of stretched tissue is removed from the medial (towards midline) side of the joint and the fresh edges are sutured together to pull the patella medially.

 The femoral trochlear groove is the valley at the end of the femur that the patella glides within.
 It is bordered on the medial and lateral sides by ridges that help form the valley (groove).
 The recession deepens this groove so that the ridges are relatively higher and better able to maintain the patella in its proper alignment.